Introduction to

 -

-U-, Ra- and Sr-isotopes and Pb-210: most parts are in the bones if ingestion is the primary path of intake and in the lung if inhalation is the primary way of intake.
+U-, Ra- and Sr-isotopes but also Pb-210 are deposited mostly in the bones if ingestion is the primary path of intake and in the lung if inhalation is the primary way of intake.

 State of the art technology

-Applicable for homogeneous and inhomogeneous distributed radionuclides in the human body for γ- and β-rays as well as Bremsstrahlung.
+Applicable for homogeneous and inhomogeneous distributed radionuclides in the human body emits γ- and β-rays as well as Bremsstrahlung.

 Below are some examples for in-vivo monitors: